Holyhead to Dublin ferry - Times and cheap Stena Line ferry tickets

 Yes, travelling as a foot passenger from Holyhead to Dublin is possible with Stena Line.
 We recommend arriving at least one hour before the trip if you are travelling on foot but please check specific times for each route.
 If you need to book your travel to the departure port, check our trains, buses, and flight options on Omio.

-A trip to Dublin from Holyhead is worth doing but not as a day trip with a journey time of 3 h 15 min each way.
+A trip to Dublin from Holyhead is worth doing but not as a day trip with a journey time of 3h 15m each way.
 Check with Omio app the best way to travel.

-The cheapest month to travel from Holyhead to Dublin by ferry is January.
+The cheapest month for a ferry from Holyhead to Dublin is January.

 popular ferry ports